 Susan Verba and Sarah Perrault, Center for Design in the Public Interest (DiPi) at the University of California, Davis - Hill Country Health and Wellness Center

-Graphic Design MFA Program at MICA - Johns Hopkins University Lerner Center or Public Health Promotion
+MICA Center for Social Design - Johns Hopkins University Lerner Center or Public Health Promotion

 Brian Dempsey and Claudine Baldwin, The Blank Page - SOLA - School of Leadership, Afghanistan